 - 5. The President shall inform the Council of the election or rejection of the Commission. - 6.
-In the event of portfolio changes during the Commission's term of office, the Commissioners concerned shall be invited to appear before the committees responsible for the areas of responsibility in question.
+In the event of a substantial portfolio change during the Commission's term of office, the filling of a vacancy or the appointment of a new Commissioner following the accession of a new Member State, the Commissioners concerned shall be invited to appear before the committees responsible for the areas of responsibility in question in accordance with paragraph 2.

-Rule 100 Motion of censure on the Commission
+Rule 107 Motion of censure on the Commission

-1. A motion of censure on the Commission may be submitted to the President by one tenth of the component Members of Parliament.

-- 2. The motion shall be called 'motion of censure' and supported by reasons.
+- 1. A motion of censure on the Commission may be submitted to the President by one tenth of the component Members of Parliament. - 2.
+The motion shall be called 'motion of censure' and supported by reasons.
 It shall be forwarded to the Commission. - 3.
-The President shall announce to Members that a motion of censure has been tabled immediately he receives it. - 4.
+The President shall announce to Members that a motion of censure has been tabled immediately after having received it. - 4.
 The debate on censure shall not take place until at least twenty-four hours after the receipt of a motion of censure is announced to Members. - 5.
 The vote on the motion shall be by roll call and shall not be taken until at least forty-eight hours after the beginning of the debate. - 6.
-The debate and the vote shall take place, at the latest, during the part-session following the submission of the motion - 7.
+The debate and the vote shall take place, at the latest, during the partsession following the submission of the motion. - 7.
 The motion of censure shall be adopted if it secures a two-thirds majority of the votes cast, representing a majority of the component Members of Parliament.
 The result of the vote shall be notified to the President of the Council and the President of the Commission.

-Rule 101 Appointment of the Members of the Court of Auditors
+Rule 108 Appointment of the Members of the Court of Auditors

 - 1. Candidates nominated as Members of the Court of Auditors shall be invited to make a statement before the committee responsible and answer questions put by members.
 The committee shall vote by secret ballot separately on each nomination. - 2.
 The committee responsible shall make a recommendation to Parliament as to whether the nomination should be approved in the form of a report containing a separate proposal for a decision for each nomination. - 3.
 The vote in plenary shall take place within two months of the receipt of the nomination unless Parliament, at the request of the committee responsible, a political group or at least forty Members, decides otherwise.
-Parliament shall vote by secret ballot separately on each nomination and take its decision by a majority of the votes cast. - 4.
-If the opinion adopted by Parliament on an individual nomination is negative, the President shall request the Council to withdraw its nomination and submit a new nomination to Parliament
+Parliament shall vote by secret ballot separately on each nomination and take its decision by a majority of the votes cast.

+4. If the opinion adopted by Parliament on an individual nomination is negative, the President shall request the Council to withdraw its nomination and submit a new nomination to Parliament.

-Rule 102 Appointment of the Members of the Executive Board of the European Central Bank
+Rule 109 Appointment of the Members of the Executive Board of the European Central Bank